Intel-bigdata/OAP/oap-cache/oap/docs/Developer-Guide.md

 - [vmemcache](https://github.com/pmem/vmemcache)

-##### Building package
+##### Build the package
 You need to add -Ppersistent-memory to the build command line for building with DCPMM support.
-For Non-evictable cache stratege, you need to build with -Ppersistent-memory also.
+For Non-evictable cache strategy, you need to build with -Ppersistent-memory also.
 ```
 mvn clean -q -Ppersistent-memory -DskipTests package
 ```
-for vmemcache cache strategy, please build with command:
+For vmemcache cache strategy, please build with command:
 ```
 mvn clean -q -Pvmemcache -DskipTests package
 ```
-You can build with command to use all of them:
+Build with this command to use all of them:
 ```
 mvn clean -q -Ppersistent-memory -Pvmemcache -DskipTests package
 ```

-## Integration with Spark
+## Integrate with Spark

-Although OAP acts as a plugin jar to Spark, there are still a few tricks to note when integration with Spark.
-Basically, OAP explored Spark extension & data source API to perform its core functionality.
-But there are other functionality aspects that cannot achieved by Spark extension and data source API.
-We made a few improvements or changes to the Spark internals to achieve the functionality.
-So when integrating OAP on Spark, you need to check whether you are running an unmodified Community Spark or a modified customized Spark.
+Although OAP acts as a plug-in ``.jar`` to Spark, there are still a few tricks to note when integrating with Spark.
+The OAP team explored using the Spark extension & data source API to deliver its core functionality.
+However, the limits of the Spark extension and data source API meant that we had to make some changes to Spark internals.
+As a result you must check whether your installation is an unmodified Community Spark or a customized Spark.

 #### Integrate with Community Spark

-If you are running an Community Spark, things will be much simple.
-Refer to [OAP User Guide](OAP-User-Guide.md) to configure and setup Spark to working with OAP.
+If you are running a Community Spark, things will be much simpler.
+Refer to [OAP User Guide](OAP-User-Guide.md) to configure and setup Spark to work with OAP.

 #### Integrate with customized Spark

-It will be more complicated to integrate OAP with a customized Spark.
-Steps needed for this case is to check whether the OAP changes of Spark internals will conflict or override with your private changes.
+In this case check whether the OAP changes of Spark internals will conflict with or override your private changes.
 - If no conflicts or overrides happens, the steps are the same as the steps of unmodified version of Spark described above.
-- If conflicts or overrides happen, you need to have a merge plan of the source code to make sure the code changes you made in a Spark source file appears in the corresponding file included in OAP project.
-Once merged, you need to rebuild OAP.
+- If there are conflicts or overrides, develop a merge plan of the source code to make sure the code changes you made in to the Spark source appear in the corresponding file included in OAP the project.
+Once merged, rebuild OAP.

 The following files need to be checked/compared for changes: